jidindinesh/jidindinesh.github.io/_posts/2019-02-08-Broadcasting-With-Pytorch.md

 If two tensors x, y are “broadcastable”, the resulting tensor size is calculated as follows:

-* If the number of dimensions of x and y are not equal,prepend 1 to the dimensions of the tensor with fewer dimensions to make them equal length.
+* If the number of dimensions of x and y are not equal, prepend 1 to the dimensions of the tensor with fewer dimensions to make them equal length.
 * Then, for each dimension size, the resulting dimension size is the max of the sizes of x and y along that dimension.

 **Rules of Broadcasting**